Service Dogs vs. Allergies and Asthma: Finding a Middle-Ground for Access

-There is a frequent debate/discussion in the asthma/allergy community around service dogs.
+There is a frequent debate in the asthma community around the impact of service dogs on asthma and allergy symptoms.
 There is often no “good” solution here around ensuring people with disabilities who use service dogs have the required right-to-access spaces, while also keeping people with allergies and asthma safe.

 A good, though imperfect, solution

-The sign makes a strong point: with thoughtfulness, it is possible to accommodate both people with service dogs as well as their employees (and other customers) with severe allergies.
+The sign makes a strong point: with thoughtfulness, it is possible to accommodate both people with service dogs and their employees (and other customers) with severe allergies.

 I think it’s important to recap some of the conversations that followed here.
 For instance, as I myself have many friends who are blind and use guide dogs, I, of course, initially thought of the futility of the sign for guide dog users, sharing the post saying: